DataNacht/World-Happiness-Analysis--2024-/README.md

 For EDA I used MYSQL.
 Here is the link to the full analysis 👉🏼 https://github.com/DataNacht/World-Happiness-Analysis--2024-/blob/main/Happiness_Analytics.sql

 Data visualization was realized in Power BI.
-Here is the link for it 👉🏼
+Here is the link to the data to view on Power BI👉🏼 https://github.com/DataNacht/World-Happiness-Analysis--2024-/blob/main/HappinessDashboard.pbix